-Set firmly in the tradition of the Wisconsin Idea, the Health Policy program fosters an exchange of knowledge and expertise among Wisconsin’s leading public and private sector policy- and decision-leaders and research scholars at UW-Madison and other research institutions.
+Set firmly in the Wisconsin Idea, the Health Policy program fosters an exchange of knowledge and expertise among Wisconsin’s leading public and private sector policy- and decision-leaders and research scholars at UW-Madison and other research institutions.

 Research and analysis projects focus on health care access, cost, financing, health system performance, quality — in short: What works?
 Who benefits?
 Who pays?